nicolehe/nicolehe.github.io/schedule-20.md

 - Introduction to speech-to-text

 **Assignment**: Homework 2, due November 11
-- Create something that takes voice input from a person and responds without text.
+- **Creative Assignment**: Create something that takes voice input from a person and responds without text.
-- Listen to the [Raising Devendra](https://www.npr.org/2019/12/13/787876476/raising-devendra) episode from the Invisibilia podcast and discuss it in the #media-discussions channel in Discord.
+- - **Media Assignment**: Listen to the [Raising Devendra](https://www.npr.org/2019/12/13/787876476/raising-devendra) episode from the Invisibilia podcast and discuss it in the #media-discussions channel in Discord.

 **Extra Links**:
 - [Giphy API](https://developers.giphy.com/docs/)